lkodinsson/MARS/Core/Characters/Maneuvers.md

 **Duration:** 2 Rounds
 **Resist:** Fortitude

 Make an attack.
-If successful, the target has their movement speed reduced to half for the duration.
+If successful, the target has their movement speed reduced to half and gets -1 to hit with attacks for the duration.
+Additionally, if this maneuver was performed as a readied action, then the target cannot move for the rest of the turn that they were hit.

+Increase the penalty to -2 if you are at least exceptional (r12) in the Athletics skill.

 ## Dancing Strike